the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

+* Tweak - Add Events Schedule Manager cards in the Help and App Shop admin pages to promote.
+[TEC-5058]
 * Fix - Add dir/filename of `event-automator` in the Plugins_API to fix CTA button text/links in the Help section.
 [TEC-5071]

 = [5.2.5] 2024-04-09 =